thredup/customer-ios/README.md

 <li>Name the file <b>Localizable</b> and click Create.</li>
 </ol>

-To customize the SDK strings with new values:
+To customize the SDK strings with the new values:

 <ol>
 <li>Choose the strings to customize and add them to the <b>Localizable.strings</b> file as follows:<br>